BrascoBG/weather-app-live/README.md

 Just enter a city from all over the world in the input.

-All pictures are different depending from the weather conditions.
+Different pictures depending from the weather conditions.

 Enjoy!